Mohamed-yakout/public-interviews-backend/documentation/README.md

 * To sign_up on this API, there is outside service to sign_up.
 * Update the account to convert it to verified should be by admin.
+* All transactions will be through one currenct `AED`.

 ### How to install the transactions api on the server.